j3po/rodecasterfilesplit/README.md

 # Acknowledgements
 Thanks to all the developers that help to make ffmpeg such a wonderful tool.

-A [post](https://video.stackexchange.com/questions/22024/extract-all-audio-channels-as-separate-wave-file-from-a-multichannel-file) from [user3450548](https://video.stackexchange.com/users/11789/user3450548) helped me a lot, as well as hints from Ulli Scuda from Fraunhofer IIS, who sent me some export examples.
+A [post](https://video.stackexchange.com/questions/22024/extract-all-audio-channels-as-separate-wave-file-from-a-multichannel-file) from [user3450548](https://video.stackexchange.com/users/11789/user3450548) helped me a lot, as well as hints from Ulli Scuda, who sent me some export examples.

 # Trademarks
 All trademarks belong to their respective owners and are used for information only.